francoposa/francoposa.io/content/resources/dev-setup/java-setup-macos.md

 ### Install OpenJDK

-With a preference towards FOSS, we are going to use OpenJDK and Oracle's Java SE JDK.
+With a preference towards FOSS, we are going to use OpenJDK over Oracle's Java SE JDK or other proprietary options.

 ```shell
 % brew install openjdk